alexlastoriabutlerjisc/python-tutorial/README.md

 :heavy_exclamation_mark::warning:**Important**:warning::heavy_exclamation_mark:

 No data should be uploaded to this repo.
 Additionally, any screenshots should **not** contain data, real or otherwise.
-Usernames should also be suppressed.
+Usernames and connections to databases should also be suppressed.

 ## Contents
 ### Working with data